danm0e/react-training-presentation/slides/2-Typescript/3-Advanced.md

 ```
 This is called the builder pattern.
 Protected members can be accessed within the class and any sub classes.
 ---
+# Exercise
+Can you apply the BuilderPattern to create errrors?
+---
 ### abstract & interface
 You can also combine and interface and abstract classes!